 There are two different weapon types provided for under wing mounting, two medium range K-98 air to air missiles and two short range K-13A air to air missiles.

-and engine halves, the fuselage has separate nose and tail cones and
+halves, the fuselage has separate nose and tail cones and there is a

 As you can see below there is very little optical distortion.

 The decals look good on the sheet, glossy finish, in register and thin.
 How opaque they are is difficult to tell.
 There is a lot of stencils and it is all readable.
 Since it's all in Russian I have no idea if there are any spelling errors.
 The sheet provides makings for 12 aircraft, 6 with the long nose cone and 6 with the short.
 The only main difference between them is the nose number and all are in natural metal finish.
 One source indicates that the stars are wrong for the period of the aircraft.